Violation ExplanationOfficial Report Wording, Item #20

 PUBLIC HEALTH REASON

-All equipment, utensils and food contact surfaces must be properly washed and then sanitized to minimize food contamination.
-Washing is the removal of food residue or soil from surfaces.
+Soiled dishware, pots, pans, cutting boards and food contact surfaces of equipment, must be properly washed and then sanitized to minimize food contamination.
+Washing is the removal of food residue or soil from surfaces using detergents.
 Sanitization is the application of heat or chemicals on cleaned surfaces that results in a 99.999% reduction of disease-causing microorganisms.
 There are many different types of sanitizers that can be used in food establishments.
-The most common include: hot water between 165oF and 180oF, chlorine mixed at a concentration of 50 ppm, quaternary ammonia mixed at a concentration of 200 ppm, and iodine mixed at a concentration of 12.5 ppm.
+The most common include: hot water between 165°F and 180°F, chlorine mixed at concentrations between 50-200 ppm, quaternary ammonia mixed at concentrations between 150-400 ppm, and iodine mixed at a concentration of 12.5 ppm.

-2. If a dishmachine is provided in a food establishment it must be a commercial type that has been shown to effectively sanitize.
-Most commercial dishmachines sanitize equipment and utensils by the accumulation of heat from contact with 180oF hot water or by contact with chemical sanitizers such as 50 ppm chlorine.
+2. If a dishmachine is provided in a food establishment it must be of commercial design to effectively sanitize.
+Most commercial dishmachines sanitize equipment and utensils by the accumulation of heat from contact with 180°F hot water, or by contact with chemical sanitizers such as chlorine, during the dishmachine’s final rinse cycle.

-3. Establishments will often have equipment that needs to be washed and sanitized, but is too large to fit into warewashing sinks or dishmachines, or is not designed to be submerged in water.
+Establishments will often have equipment that needs to be washed and sanitized, but is too large to fit into a warewashing sink or dishmachine, or is not designed to be submerged in water.
 This equipment must be washed and sanitized “in place”.
-Surfaces must be washed with a detergent solution to remove food residue, then rinsed free of detergents with clean water and then sanitized with an approved sanitizer.
+Surfaces must be washed with a detergent solution to remove food residue and soil, rinsed free of detergents with clean water, then soaked in an approved sanitizer and allowed to air dry.

 Previous Item: 19 Next Item: 21